BuoySoftware/guides/code-review/README.md

   author make the final decision on alternative implementations.
 - Offer alternative implementations, but assume the author already considered them. ("What do you think about using a custom validator here?")
+- Avoid the "since you're at it" attitude.
+If you spot unrelated work, open a ticket instead of expanding the scope of the PR under review.
+- Consolidate repeated style nits into a single comment, or point at the linter, rather than leaving the same comment on every occurrence.
+- When using GitHub's "Add a suggestion" feature, test the suggestion first.
+If you couldn't, say so.
+Be especially cautious suggesting code you got from an LLM or a blog post without verifying it against this codebase.
 - Seek to understand the author's perspective.
 - Sign off on the pull request with a 👍 or "Ready to merge" comment.
 - Remember that you are here to provide feedback, not to be a gatekeeper.